lsu-ddem/LSU-Pathways-Main/content/about/_index.md

 ## **More about LSU Pathways**

- ## The LSU STEM Pathways program provides access to over 24 project-based middle and high school STEM courses as well as STEM modules for the elementary grades.
+ ## The LSU STEM Pathways program provides access to over 24 project-based middle and high school STEM courses as well as STEM modules for middle and elementary school grades.

  <br>